dpmlab/dpmlab.github.io/getinvolved.md

 ## Independent study and Honors Program
-If you are a Columbia student and are interested in working on a research project for course credit (UN3950 "Supervised Individual Research"), contact Dr. Baldassano <c.baldassano@columbia.edu> to inquire about the current availability of independent study positions in the lab.
+If you are a Columbia student and are interested in working on a research project for course credit (UN3950 "Supervised Individual Research"), contact Dr. Baldassano at <c.baldassano@columbia.edu> to inquire about the current availability of independent study positions in the lab.
 Sophomores should also consider applying for [the Psychology Honors Program](https://psychology.columbia.edu/content/honors-program) which involves supervised research during Junior and Senior year.

 ## Full-time summer research assistants